 |Example||An example of this cost is the cost attributable to direct material, direct labor, and direct wages.||Example of this cost is rent, advertisement, etc.|

 Understanding direct and indirect costs is important.
 Because if as a business, you don’t know how to allocate your costs and how to attribute them properly, you won’t be able to find out the profit per unit after selling your products/services.

 As you already know, direct costs are identifiable.
 The challenge the business faces is with indirect costs.

 For unidentifiable costs, the business can see how much they can expand on a long term basis and then they can measure the benefit.

-It is similar to understanding fixed costs and variable costs.
+It is similar to understanding fixed and variable costs.
 If you understand how they work, it would be easier for you as a business to use them for your own advantage.